Training

 Educators:

-Combining horticultural, medicinal, or fungi in the understory of forests is an ancient practice quickly growing in interest here in the northeastern United States.
-This two-day intensive will teach you to assess your landscape, design, and implement forest farming systems.
+Combining horticultural, medicinal, or fungal plants in the understory of forests is an ancient practice that is gaining rapid interest here in the northeastern United States.
+This day-and-a-half intensive will teach you to assess your landscape, design, and implement forest farming systems.
 You’ll learn about different forest medicinals, fungi, and horticultural crops that are appropriate for forest farming.
-Additional information will be shared about the policies preventing or encouraging the broad adoption of these practices.
+Additional information will be shared regarding the policies that either prevent or encourage the broad adoption of these practices.

 Educators: